Deb’s Process for Selling Your Home

 If you decide to list your home with me:

 - We will have a listing agreement to sign and some addendums to go with it.
 The most important addendum is the Seller’s Disclosure, which must be filled out accurately, honestly, and very carefully.
-We will choose a date for your listing to “go live.”
+We will choose a date for your listing to “go live,” which means showings can occur.

 - Once the home is ready to go, I will hire a professional architectural photographer to photograph your home in high dynamic range (HDR).
 Photos are critical to your home sale.
 Do not settle for an agent who does his/her own photos--especially if he/she just uses a cell phone to take them.